USEPA/power-profiler/prep/README.md

 *	New link to eGRID summary table
     * `egridSummaryTablesUrl: string`
 *	Updates to the following numerical constants:
-    *	CO2 lbs sequestered annually per urban tree planted and allowed to grow for 10years
+    *	CO2 lbs sequestered annually per urban tree planted and allowed to grow for 10 years
         *	`carbonSequesteredByTree: float`
     *	CO2 lbs sequestered annually by one acre of average U.S. forest
         *	`carbonSequesteredByYear: float`